ClusterLabs/PAF/test/README.md

 ## Cluster Test Suite

-You can install the Cluster Test Suite from the Pacemaker project using:
+Once your cluster is up and running, you can install the Cluster Test Suite from the Pacemaker project using:

 ~~~
-vagrant up --provision-with=cts
+make cts
 ~~~

 Then, you'll be able to start the exerciser from the log-sink server using eg.: